PHOENIX-SS13/phoenix-ss13/.github/RUNNING_A_SERVER.md

 ### All In One Amazon Web Services Hosting and Content delivery network.
 **Important Note**
-It is very Importat to note that since AWS is all highly integrated its "easier" than some solutions.
+It is very Important to note that since AWS is all highly integrated its "easier" than some solutions.
 However the Price to ***Performance Ratio is terrible***.

 /tg/ Using around 7TB of bandwidth a month.
 These costs add up.
-So AWS is probly only a solution for low to mid pop servers
+So AWS is probably only a solution for low to mid pop servers

 **Please use [AWS Cost Estimator](https://calculator.s3.amazonaws.com/index.html) to determine if this solution is right for you.**